 2.1.
 How is a compromise and release settlement calculated?

-The value of the settlement comes mainly from the amount of permanent disability and future medical care that the injured worker will receive.
-The temporary disability has usually already been paid while the employee is still being treating for his or her injury and cannot work.
+The temporary disability has usually already been paid while you are still being treating for your injury and cannot work.

 Permanent disability